kubedb/docs/docs/guides/pgbouncer/virtual_secret/guide.md

 - `spec.provider` - specifies the provider for Secrets Store CSI Driver to communicate and use.
 - `spec.parameters.secretName` - specifies the name of the virtual secret we want to mount.

-> **Note:**  We can also call the mount subresource of the virtual secret to create the SecretProviderClass for us.
+> **Note:** -We can also call the mount subresource of the virtual secret to create the SecretProviderClass for us.
-The namespace and the name of SecretProviderClass should be same as the Virtual Secret it is being used for.
+-The namespace and the name of SecretProviderClass should be same as the Virtual Secret it is being used for.
 Let’s create the SecretProviderClass,

 ```shell
 $ kubectl apply -f https://github.com/kubedb/docs/raw/{{< param "info.version" >}}/docs/examples/vault/secretProviderClass.yaml